Jaeyong-Cho/copilot-instructions/instructions/programming_rule.instructions.md

 - Keep line length within a reasonable limit (e.g., 100–120 characters).
 - Use blank lines to separate logical sections of code.

+---

 ## Comments and Documentation

 - Comments should be minimized and avoided whenever possible.
 - Do not comment on what the code does; comment only on why it exists when necessary.
 - Public APIs, interfaces, and boundaries may include brief documentation comments.
+- Test examples may include minimal comments only when required to clarify intent.

+---

 ## Control Flow and Error Handling